CosmoGridCollab/CosmoGridCollab.github.io/tools.md

 nav_order: 6
 ---

-# Useful tools for working with CosmoGrid
+# Useful tools for working with CosmoGridV1

-This page contains non-exhaustive list of tools that can be useful at different stages of simulation-based inference with CosmoGrid.
+This page contains non-exhaustive list of tools that can be useful at different stages of simulation-based inference with CosmoGridV1.

 ## DeepSphere - convolutional neural network for Healpix maps